Over Your Bangs? 9 Tips to Hide and Grow Them Out

 Tip 3: Try a Top Knot

 Speaking of accessories to hide bangs, next up is securing either a top knot or a pair of mini ones with soft, snag-free hair ties.
 To fix bangs, try creating either a pair of two mini top knots on each side of your face or one top knot as a half-up, half-down mini bun.
-Organic bamboo cotton hair ties ( the vegan alternative to silk ) won't cause damage, friction or breakage to those sensitive baby hairs around the hairline or hurt bangs during their grow-out phase.
+Use gentle hair ties that won't cause damage, friction or breakage to those sensitive baby hairs around the hairline or hurt bangs during their grow-out phase.

 Shop: The Hair Collection